Hamido85/Taxi-Demand-Prediction/README.md

 * (For 2020 Taxi data preprocessing open[Preprocess_2020](/Spark_preprocess_notebooks/Spark_preprocess_2020.ipynb))*.
 * (For 2021 Taxi data preprocessing open[Preprocess_2021](/Spark_preprocess_notebooks/Spark_preprocess_2021.ipynb))*.
 * (For 2022 Taxi data preprocessing open[Preprocess_2022](/Spark_preprocess_notebooks/Spark_preprocess_2022.ipynb))*.

+## 4.2 Mering the aggregated taxi data with weathers and holidays

+ * In this [notebook](/Merging_taxi_weather/Merging_and_EDA.ipynb), I have merged the Taxi data with weather data and holiday.
+I also performed some EDA analysis.